kelvinyim0705/building_a_CICID_pipeline/README.md

 In order for Jenkins to execute Docker commands, you need to ensure that the Jenkins container has access to Docker.

 On Unraid, you can achieve this by mounting the Docker Unix socket (/var/run/docker.sock) to the Jenkins container.
-1. Edit Jenkins Container Settings: Go to the Docker settings page in Unraid, find the Jenkins container, and click “Edit”.
+1. Edit Jenkins Container Settings: Go to the `Docker` settings page in Unraid, find the Jenkins container, and click `Edit`.
-2. Add Mount Point: In the “Add another Path, Port, Variable, Label or Device” section, click “Add another Path”.
+2. Add Mount Point: In the `Add another Path, Port, Variable, Label or Device` section, click `Add another Path`.
 3. Set Mount Point:
 - **Container Path**: `/var/run/docker.sock`
 - **Host Path**: `/var/run/docker.sock`